Home —> Lighting for Collaborative Robot Vision: Cobot Integration Considerations

 DL6 — High Density LED Matrix

 Dense matrix for end-effector mounting.
-High luminance in compact size.
+High luminance in a compact size.
 HTTM thermal stability.
 Multi-wavelength options for flexible production.

 DL5 — High Intensity LED Matrix